cb0806151/cbh-mancala/README.md

 - figure out how to randomize starting turns
 - add in extra turn when you score a point
 - add in take-opposite-house rule
+- add in win logic for emptying the board
+- add in win logic that transfers the contract balance to the winner
 - start work on contract layer
 - test out connecting to the Conflux network
 - how should the folder structure of the application be organized?